 FarmTogether has helped broaden access to farmland investing and lowered the minimums.

 Minimum Requirements To Invest With FarmTogether

-FarmTogether currently allows minimum investments of $10,000 to $50,000 per transaction.
-In addition, investors must be accredited.
+Investors must be accredited.
 This typically means having a yearly income of $200,000 as an individual or $300,000 if married or having a net worth of at least $1 million, excluding your primary residence.
 Alternatively, you can be an accredited investors if you qualify as an Investment Professional.
 Meaning you have the professional knowledge, experience, or certifications in addition to the existing tests for income or net worth.

 Fees, Tax, & Regulatory Information

 FarmTogether uses a fee structure that is unique to each property.
 They do not have a set fee schedule due to the difference in properties.
 For each plot of land available to purchase, the fee structure is clearly displayed before you invest any amount.

 Right now most of their deals have a one time 1% expense reimbursement fee and an annual 1% management fee.

 The target average returns from FarmTogether properties range from 6%-13% net of fees.